 To schedule an honors advising appointment, you can do so online at https://purdue.campus.eab.com/.
 Once you have signed in with your Purdue credentials, click on the “schedule appointment” icon in the top right corner.

 Have a question or concern and would like to speak with an honors advisor aside from your reserved opportunity?

-- stop by during walk-in office hours
+- stop by during drop-in office hours (noted above)

-- send your advisor an email
+- send your Honors Advisor an email

 - visit us during Torch Tuesdays, 12-1p.m. weekly in the Windsor Dining Court at the long tables in the back left corner.